k-kapp/ShortCppProblems/misc/algos/README.md

 So far I have:

-+ `mergesort.cpp` contains a memory-efficient, procedural implementation of the mergesort algorithm
++ `mergesort.cpp`, which contains a memory-efficient, procedural implementation of the mergesort algorithm
-+ `quicksort.cpp` contains also a memory-efficient implementation of the quicksort algorithm.
++ `quicksort.cpp`, which contains also a memory-efficient implementation of the quicksort algorithm.
 No allocations or deallocations are made during the sorting procedure.
++ `shellsort.cpp`, which contains an implementation of the shellsort algorithm
++ `test_utils.h` is a header file that contains functions to test whether sorting is done correctly

 #Additional Notes